yvonnekhin/te_assignment/README.md

 	# 'Run' from IDE menu -> Run Configurations -> Maven Build -> add run configration and add 'spring-boot:run' in Goals
 # CLick Run

+# After each upload, please referesh the page to see the updated Employee List